bzminer/bzminer/README.md

 tar -xzf bzminer_<version>_linux.tar.gz && cd bzminer_<version>_linux
 ```

 One archive per platform.
-Every algorithm, every hardware monitor, both console
+Every algorithm, every hardware monitor, all four
-screens and the web dashboard are compiled **into the binary** — there is nothing
+console screens and the web dashboard are compiled **into the binary** — there is
-else to download and no plugins folder to manage.
+nothing else to download and no plugins folder to manage.

 | | |
 |---|---|